 Our 5 point methodology effectively gathers the right information, reinforces it through data triangulation, and then is interpreted through meaningful, expert analysis.
 It is from there that we can formulate a specific and meaningful strategy that allows each of our clients to move forward with confidence.

 Before research begins, we ask questions – a lot of questions – that are specific to the market and stakeholders associated with the emerging product.
 It is through this inquiry that we formulate the strategy and blueprint for the type of research that needs to be conducted.
 This is the best way to uncover the most relevant and useful answers.

 - Who is this product for?

 - Who is the primary competitor?

-- What other types of solutions are competing in the market?
+- What other solutions are competing in the market?

 - How many devices did your competitors sell last month?
 Last year?

 - How many procedures were performed last year that could have used your device?

 - How many procedures actually need your device?